Fantom-Factory/afFancordion/readme.md

 class MyFixture { }
 ```

 By doing so, every line in the doc comment must start with a double asterisk `**`.

-The specification may exist in its own file, just give a URL to its location in the `@Fixture` facet:
+The specification may also exist in its own file, just give a URL to its location in the `@Fixture` facet:

 ```
 ** This comment is the specification.